Geotab/sdk/src/software/guides/concepts.md

 }
 ```

-Making the assumption that it takes 100 milliseconds for this call round trip (the time from sending request to receiving the response), 40 milliseconds to send the request, 20 ms to process the data on the server and 40 ms for the response to be returned.
+Let's assume that it takes 100 milliseconds for this call round trip (the time from sending request to receiving the response), including 40 milliseconds to send the request, 20 ms to process the data on the server, and 40 ms for the response to be returned.
 [Google's SPDY research project](http://dev.chromium.org/spdy/spdy-whitepaper) [white paper](http://dev.chromium.org/spdy/spdy-whitepaper) states that "_typical header sizes of 700-800 bytes is common_".
 Based on this assumption, we pay a 750 byte cost when making a request.
 From the example, there would be 80 ms of network overhead and 750 bytes of HTTP overhead, this is accepted as the "cost of doing business" when making a request over a network.

 Taking the previous assumptions, what would the overhead be for making 1000 requests for road max speeds?
 When individual calls are made to the server for 1000 addresses; the base (minimum) HTTP and Network overhead is required for each of these calls.
 This would result in 80 seconds (80,000 milliseconds) of network overhead and 0.72 MB (750,000 bytes) in headers just going to and from the server.
 It can be clearly seen that a great deal of overhead can be generated by making small but repeated requests.